homyplan/Task_09-ResultsTable/README.md

 6. Present data in a nice, but clear way (using external CSS library is allowed).
 Try to add interactions to the table (tooltips, animations).
 7. Display values with units, price and sum (value X price) in columns.
 8. Group jobs with the same id in rows (do not repaeat the same jobs) and sum up sums of theirs in last column.
+Sum up theirs sums.
-9. Calculate overall sum of all sums.
+9. Calculate and show somewhere in the table overall sum of all sums.
 10. Add sorting options (by clicking on icons) to give posibility to sort jobs by chapter: "id_chapter", decision: "dec_id", sum: "sum"
 11. Do not be influenced by attached images below (they are just for reference).
 Ignore values shown on the images.
 You can use Your own layout, colors, CSS props, and overall design.